 Life safety plans should be made available in alternative formats such as accessible electronic documents, large-print or braille.
 These documents should be updated as often as necessary to ensure that documents in alternative formats are current with the print versions of the life safety plan.

 Fire wardens in a building should be provided with training on how to inform people who are deafblind of an emergency.
 One commonly used method is to trace an “X” on the person’s back using your finger.
 This will inform a person who is deafblind that an emergency situation exists and that the information provider will lead them to an area of safety.
-Each warden should receive training on how to act as a sighted guide for a person with vision loss.
+Each warden should receive training on how to act as a sighted guide for a person with blindness.

 The life safety plan for public buildings should include the following documents, which should be available by request in print, braille, audio and electronic text formats: